-I am currently a graduate student at Columbia University and my technical specialization is in Mechanical Engineering: Advanced Robotics and Design for Manufacturing.
+Currently I work at a Data Analytics start up in Irvine and prior to that I was an analyst at UPS.
+I graduated from Columbia University in 2016 and my technical specialization was in Mechanical Engineering: Advanced Robotics and Design for Manufacturing.
 I did my undergrad, in Mechanical Engineering, at RPI (Rensselaer Polytechnic Institute) in upstate new york.
 Prior to my undergrad I was in the IB (International Baccalaureate) Program and the IGCSE.
 While in undergrad I taught over 200+ college and high school students in mathematics and physics and also held leadership positions as a Resident Director and the Vice President of my fraternal organization.
 Additionally, I am a board member in a start up organization in India to teach primary and middle school students, free of cost.

 In regards to my teaching style, I prefer to use analogies and stories to help the student understand a particular concept.
 My goal is to be able to teach students the applications of the things they are learning as opposed to the simple theory.
 If a student knew that calculus was involved in how the GPS in their car works, its more likely the concept will stick with them.
 I try to create games and challenges to engage students and so far it has worked incredibly.
 I am also trained to work with students that are not very forthcoming (both academic and social).
 I love taking up challenges and helping students achieve their goals because I feel personally invested in their progress.